angelalvess/shopping-cart/README.md

-##  🛒  Carrinho de Compras com React JS
+##  🛒  Shopping Cart with React JS

-Este é um projeto de carrinho de compras desenvolvido com React JS.
-Ele permite listar produtos na tela, buscar produtos consumindo a API do Mercado Livre, adicionar produtos e remover produtos do carrinho.
+This is a shopping cart project developed with React JS.
+It allows you to list products on the screen, search for products using the Mercado Livre API, add products and remove products from the cart.

-##  💻 Funcionalidades
+## 💻 Features

- Listagem de produtos: exibe uma lista de produtos obtidos da API do Mercado Livre Busca de produtos: permite pesquisar produtos com base em palavras-chave, consumindo a API do Mercado Livre para obter os resultados
- Adição de produtos ao carrinho: permite adicionar produtos ao carrinho de compras Remoção de produtos do carrinho: possibilita remover produtos do carrinho de compras.
+ Product listing: displays a list of products obtained from the Mercado Livre API Product search: allows you to search for products based on keywords, consuming the Mercado Livre API to obtain the results Adding products to cart: allows you to add products to the shopping cart Removing products from the cart: allows you to remove products from the shopping cart.

-##  💻 Tecnologias utilizadas
+## 💻 Technologies used

- React JS: biblioteca JavaScript para construção de interfaces de usuário
+ React JS: JavaScript library for building user interfaces
- HTML5: linguagem de marcação para estruturar o conteúdo da aplicação
- CSS3: linguagem de estilo para estilizar a interface do usuário API do Mercado Livre: utilizada para obter dados de produtos.
+ HTML5: markup language to structure application content
+ CSS3: Styling language for styling the user interface Mercado Livre API: used to obtain product data.